romboai/handbook/docs/Values.md

 **Efficiency for the right group**

-Optimize solutions globally for the broader Agile Lab.
-Making a process efficient for one person or a small group may not be an efficient outcome for the whole Agile Lab.
+Optimize solutions globally for the broader ROMBO AI.
+Making a process efficient for one person or a small group may not be an efficient outcome for the whole ROMBO AI.
 As an example, it may be best to choose a solution for making things slightly less handy for you to develop while making things massively more efficient for the customers.

 **Be respectful of others' time**